Joseph Hergenröther: Biography

 Born in Würzburg, he was the second son of Johann Jacob Hergenröther, professor of medicine in the University of Würzburg.
-In 1842 Hergenröther completed with notable success his gymnasium course in his native town, and entered the University of Würzburg to take up a two-year course of philosophical studies, to which he added certain branches of theology.
+In 1842, Hergenröther completed with notable success his gymnasium course in his native town, and entered the University of Würzburg to take up a two-year course of philosophical studies, to which he added certain branches of theology.
 His historical tendencies exhibited themselves at this early age in a dramatic poem entitled Papst Gregor VII (Würzburg, 1841).

-Bishop von Stahl took an interest in him, and in 1844 sent him to the Collegium Germanicum et Hungaricum at Rome, whither he had already sent Heinrich Joseph Dominicus Denzinger and Franz Hettinger.
+Bishop von Stahl took an interest in him, and in 1844 sent him to the Collegium Germanicum et Hungaricum in Rome, whither he had already sent Heinrich Joseph Dominicus Denzinger and Franz Hettinger.
 Among his scholarly teachers were Giovanni Perrone and Carlo Passaglia in doctrinal theology, Tomei in moral theology, Antonio Ballerini in church history, Francis Xavier Patrizi in Scriptural exegesis, and Marzio in canon law.

-The political troubles of 1848 prevented the completion of his theological studies at Rome; he was ordained to the priesthood 28 March of that year, and returned to Würzburg, where he pursued his ecclesiastical preparation for another year.
-In 1849 he was appointed chaplain at Zellingen, and for some time devoted himself to the duties of his office.
-In 1849 he stood successfully for the degree of doctor of theology before the University of Munich, and offered as his dissertation a treatise on the Trinitarian teaching of St. Gregory Nazianzen (Die Lehre von der göttlichen Dreieinigkeit nach d. heil.
+The political troubles of 1848 prevented the completion of his theological studies at the Collegium Germanicum et Hungaricum in Rome; he was ordained to the priesthood on 28 March of that year, and returned to Würzburg, where he pursued his ecclesiastical preparation for another year.
+In 1849, he was appointed chaplain at Zellingen, and for some time devoted himself to the duties of his office.
+In 1849, he successfully defended for the degree of doctor of theology before the Ludwig-Maximilians-Universität München with his dissertation on a treatise on the Trinitarian teaching of St. Gregory Nazianzen (Die Lehre von der göttlichen Dreieinigkeit nach d. heil.
 Gregor von Nazianz, Ratisbon, 1850).
-The qualities of the young doctor induced the theological faculty of Munich to offer him a place as instructor (privatdozent) in theology, which he accepted.
-Following ancient usage, he justified the confidence of the university by a printed thesis (Habilitationschrift) on the later Protestant theories of the origins of the Catholic Church (De catholicæ ecclesiæ primordiis recentiorum Protestantium systemata expenduntur, Ratisbon, 1851).
-Henceforth he devoted himself without reserve to his professorial duties.
+The qualities of the young doctor induced the theological faculty of the Ludwig-Maximilians-Universität München to offer him a place as instructor (privatdozent) in theology, which he accepted.
+Following ancient usage, he justified the confidence of the Ludwig-Maximilians-Universität München by a printed thesis (Habilitationschrift) on the later Protestant theories of the origins of the Catholic Church (De catholicæ ecclesiæ primordiis recentiorum Protestantium systemata expenduntur, Ratisbon, 1851).
+Henceforth, he devoted himself without reserve to his professorial duties.

-In 1852 he was called to Würzburg, as professor extraordinary of canon law and church history; after three years (1855) he was promoted to the full possession of that chair.
-To his other duties he added the teaching of patrology.
-In those years Würzburg rejoiced in the possession of such theologians as Hettinger, Denzinger, Hähnlein, and Hergenröther.
+In 1852, he was called to the University of Würzburg as professor extraordinary of canon law and church history; after three years he was promoted to the full possession of that chair in 1855.
+To his other duties, he added the teaching of patrology.
+In those years, the University of Würzburg rejoiced in the possession of such theologians as Hettinger, Denzinger, Hähnlein, and Hergenröther.